tupui/soroban-seal-coin/README.md

 ### Structure
 There are 2 folders:

-- *iot*: relates to the client side, Raspberry Pi code.
+- *iot*: Raspberry Pi code for off-chain management,
-- *contract*: the Soroban contract itself.
+- *contract*: Soroban contract for on-chain management.

-In each folder, there is a handy Makefile with useful commands.
+In each folder, there is a handy *Makefile* with useful commands.
 Let's go through the IOT part first, and then we will cover the contract.

 ### Raspberry Pi

-...

 #### Hardware